UMAprotocol/docs/docs/uma-tokenholders/guidence-on-collateral-currency-addition.md

 ***Note**: rebasing tokens should not be added as collateral currencies as they do not work with most registered UMA contracts*

 ____________
-The below provides some guidelines when using collateral currencies in an UMA contract
+Below are some items to consider when using collateral currencies in an UMA contract.
+Note that these items do not necessarily need to be directly addressed in a collateral currency UMIP.

 ### Stablecoins